The Identification Problem for Linear Rational Expectations Models: Proofs

-To see that $\check\Omega_{VARMA}$ is dense, let $(B,A)\in\Omega_{VARMA}\backslash\check\Omega_{VARMA}$.
-We propose an infinitesimal perturbation of $B$, followed by an infinitesimal perturbation $A$ that leads to a point in $\check\Omega_{VARMA}$.
-Thus, any neighbourhood of $(B,A)$ in $\Omega_{VARMA}$ will contain an element of $\check\Omega_{VARMA}$.
+To see that $\Omega_{n,m,\kappa,\lambda}^{EUI\circ}$ is dense, let $(B,A)\in\Omega_{n,m,\kappa,\lambda}^{EUI}\backslash\Omega_{n,m,\kappa,\lambda}^{EUI\circ}$.
+We propose an infinitesimal perturbation of $B$, followed by an infinitesimal perturbation $A$ that leads to a point in $\Omega_{n,m,\kappa,0}^{EUI\circ}$.
+Thus, any neighbourhood of $(B,A)$ in $\Omega_{n,m,\kappa,\lambda}^{EUI}$ will contain an element of $\Omega_{n,m,\kappa,\lambda}^{EUI\circ}$.

-If $\det(B)$ has a zero of multiplicity greater than 1, we claim that there exists an infinitesimal perturbation of $B$ into the set of polynomial matrices satisfying \eqref{EUVARMA} and \eqref{LVARMA} and whose determinants have distinct zeros.
-In the course of proving their Theorem~3, \cite{andersonetal} prove that an infinitesimal perturbation exists indeed into the set of polynomial matrices satisfying \eqref{LVARMA} whose determinants have distinct zeros.
-The claim then follows from the fact that the set of polynomial matrices satisfying \eqref{EUVARMA} and \eqref{LVARMA} is an open subset of its ambient space $\mathbb{R}^{n^2(\kappa+1)}$ by the continuity of zeros of polynomials with respect to their coefficients.
+If $\det(B_+)$ has a zero of multiplicity greater than 1, \cite{andersonetal} show that there is an infinitesimal perturbation of $B_+$ that maintains maximum degree of at most $\kappa$, and that leads to a matrix polynomial whose determinants has distinct zeros.
+Such a perturbation can be made small enough that no zero moves in inside $\overline{\mathbb{D}}$.

 Next, if $B_\kappa$ is singular, we can infinitesimally perturb its singular values at zero to obtain a non-singular matrix.
-By the continuity of zeros of polynomials with respect to their coefficients, this infinitesimal perturbation does not interfere with the $\det(B)$ having distinct zeros or condition \eqref{EUVARMA}.
+By the continuity of zeros of polynomials, this infinitesimal perturbation does not interfere with the $\det(B_+)$ having distinct zeros outside $\overline{\mathbb{D}}$.